Adam Exploits $\ell_\infty$-geometry of Loss Landscape via Coordinate-wise Adaptivity: Experiments

 We also measure the Hessian for checkpoints obtained at batch size $256$ and the results are in \Cref{tab:resnet_norm}.
 The correlation between norms and convergence rates still holds here.
-When the $(1,1)$-norm divided by $d$ is smaller than spectral norm, \adam optimizes faster than \adasgd.
+When the $(1,1)$-norm is smaller than $d$ times spectral norm, \adam optimizes faster than \adasgd.